marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 --- abstract

 This document defines how to compress Constrained Application Protocol (CoAP) headers using the Static Context Header Compression and fragmentation (SCHC) framework.
-SCHC defines a header compression mechanism adapted for Constrained Devices.
+SCHC defines a header compression mechanism adapted for constrained devices.
 SCHC uses a static description of the header to reduce the header's redundancy and size.
 While RFC 8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies SCHC to CoAP headers.
 The CoAP header structure differs from IPv6 and UDP, since CoAP uses a flexible header with a variable number of options, themselves of variable length.
 The CoAP message format is asymmetric: the request messages have a header format different from the format in the response messages.
 This specification gives guidance on applying SCHC to flexible headers and how to leverage the asymmetry for more efficient compression Rules.
 This document replaces and obsoletes RFC 8824.

 --- middle

 # Introduction # {#intro}

 The Constrained Application Protocol (CoAP) {{RFC7252}} is a command/response protocol designed for microcontrollers with small RAM and ROM, and optimized for services based on REST (Representational State Transfer).
-Although the Constrained Devices are a leading factor in the design of CoAP, a CoAP header's size is still too large for LPWANs (Low-Power Wide-Area Networks).
+Although the constrained devices are a leading factor in the design of CoAP, a CoAP header's size is still too large for LPWANs (Low-Power Wide-Area Networks).
 Static Context Header Compression and fragmentation (SCHC) over CoAP headers is required to increase performance or to use CoAP over LPWAN technologies.

 {{RFC8724}} defines the SCHC framework, which includes a header compression mechanism for LPWANs that is based on a static context. {{Section 5 of RFC8724}} explains where compression and decompression occur in the architecture.
 The SCHC compression scheme assumes as a prerequisite that both endpoints know the static context before transmission.
 The way the context is configured, provisioned, or exchanged is out of this document's scope.